LinoriaLib/LinoriaLib/README.md

 - 👀 I’m interested in combining music vibes with coding, Lua scripting, and creative game mechanics.
 - 🌱 I’m currently learning how to blend AI and gaming while exploring musical influences in design.
 - 💞️ I’m looking to collaborate on rhythm-based games and innovative development tools.
-- 📫 How to reach me: shottaflowdev@example.com or Discord: ShottaDev#1234
+- 📫 How to reach Discord: yallserverisdead
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I once built a game level inspired by my favorite music tracks, including *Shotta Flow*!